10 Best Weighted Body Bar Exercises (Coming From a Trainer)

 As an MMA fighter and trainer, I've found that incorporating a weighted bar can really elevate traditional bodyweight and dumbbell routines.
 The extra weight adds a balance challenge, making exercises more demanding yet exciting.

-These weighted bar exercises are a staple in my training, enhancing both my strength and balance, essential for my fights.
+These weighted bar exercises are a staple in my training, enhancing both my strength and balance, which is essential for my fights.

 They're also perfect for beginners looking to step up their game.